This Congress member wants to replace Facebook with text messages

 I wish I could tell you what Crawford meant by that, but his office didn't respond to my text message until I sent an email asking why.

 I texted the number twice, once on a Friday morning and again with a follow-up on a Monday morning.
-I never received a response until I checked in with Robertson to see if my messages simply got lost.
+I didn't receive a response until I checked in with Robertson to see if my messages simply got lost.

 It turns out they weren't able to respond because a staff assistant wasn't in the office during that time.
-Like Crawford said, they're still working out the wrinkles.
+As Crawford said, they're still working out the wrinkles.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.